RamitRoshan/nodejs-backend/README.md

 To strengthen my backend development skills using Node.js and prepare for building real-world applications.

-## 🚀 Note: I’ll keep updating this repo every day with whatever I learn in backend development.
+## 🚀 Note:
+Stay connected!
+I’ll be updating this repo daily with everything I learn in backend development.
+Follow along as I explore new concepts, tools, and projects.